SviatlanaHodzina/BlazeStoreProject/README.md

 # BlazeStoreProject

-The website project is under the development.
+The website project was received as a test task and currently it is under the development.

 Testing is in the process.